Trump Drops Challenge to Michigan Vote Certification

 The Wayne County Board of Canvassers was initially deadlocked with a 2-2 vote Tuesday when Republicans Monica Palmer and William Hartmann balked at approving the results and claimed they did not add up correctly, especially in Detroit, but acquiesced when outrage grew from fellow canvassers as well as other observers.

-But the pair reversed course late Wednesday and presented signed affidavits alleging they were pressured to change their votes.
+But the pair reversed course late Wednesday and filed signed affidavits alleging they were pressured to change their votes.

 “We deserve better — but more importantly, the American people deserve better — than to be forced to accept an outcome achieved through intimidation, deception, and threats of violence,” they said in a statement.
 “Wayne County voters need to have full confidence in this process.”